DoobleD/Air/README.txt

 A simple installer is available in installer/windows/ or here : https://github.com/DoobleD/Air/ (click on "Downloads" button).

+IMPORTANT : Visual Studio 2010 is REQUIRED to run Air.
+The installer does NOT install it.

-The installer automatically installs the prerequisites indicated in the requirements section below, and intalls Air in C:\Program File\Air, by default.
+The installer automatically installs the other prerequisites indicated in the requirements section below, and intalls Air in C:\Program File\Air, by default.
 You can also remove Air by running the installer again, and choosing the remove option.
+Removing Air using the installer won't remove the SensorKinect, OpenNI and NITE packages.

 IMPORTANT : you'll probably need to reboot your computer after installation, to install the drivers.

-Note : removing Air using the installer won't remove the SensorKinect, OpenNI and NITE packages.

 Note : the installer was built with a trial version of the "Advanced Installer" tool.